Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Also, for those that want a contemporary and modern look in the kitchen, it is also acceptable choice.
 With so much competition for food sealer business, you no longer have to pay over a hundred for stainless steel.

 The Gourmia allows you to pick and choose 8 different modes depending on the moister content of your foods and how much suction power you really need.
-There is also a canister setting that can be utilized for vacuum sealing jars.
-You only get a small starter roll of bags so make sure to to stock up on plenty in various sizes before you get started on any major food preservation projects.
+There is also a canister set that can be utilized for vacuum sealing jars.
+You only get a small starter roll of bags so make sure to stock up on plenty in various sizes before you get started on any major food preservation projects.

 This sealer comes in 4 different colors and has paid special attention to the problem of moisture from foods getting sucked into the sealer and causing it to malfunction and get dirtier than necessary during jobs.